FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 }
 ```

-### Auto-upgrading of the latest-schema
+### Auto-upgrading latest-schema

-Latest-schema can be automatically upgraded by UniConfig after installation of new YANG repository.
+Latest-schema can be automatically upgraded by UniConfig after installing a new YANG repository.
 YANG repository
 is installed after deploying of new type of NETCONF/GRPC device or after manual invocation of RPC for loading
 of new YANG repository from directory.

-In order to enable auto-upgrading process, 'latestSchemaReferenceModuleName' must be specified in the
+In order to enable auto-upgrading process, `latestSchemaReferenceModuleName` must be specified in the
-'application.properties' file:
+*application.properties* file:

 ```properties UniConfig templates configuration (config/application.properties)
 # Template settings